Xinverse/Blood-on-the-Clocktower-Storyteller-Discord-Bot/README.md

 ## Acknowledgments

-* Special thanks to the Team of Administrators of the Discord Werewolf Server (belungawhale#4813, Picowchew#1559, PokeSvorlds#0299)
+* Special thanks to the belungawhale#4813, Picowchew#1559, PokeSvorlds#0299, SpikedJackson#8071.
 * Special thanks to the Pandemonium Institute, creator of this wonderful new social deduction game, as well as our friends at the unofficial Blood on the Clocktower Discord server.

 ## Player Guidelines for Discord Games